 So I offer a free sample edit.

-To get a free sample edit, simply send me an email with the following:
+To get a free sample edit, simply fill out this google form with the following:

 - the first 5 pages of your manuscript